 One of the missions of IWD is about celebrating women in tech and championing those who are ‘forging innovation through technology’.

-Kaira, Bandita and Alice are part of the Campfire team at Orange Sky.
+Kaira, Bandita and Alice are part of the Volaby team at Orange Sky.
 They all bring different backgrounds and skill sets with them, but share the same goal – improved outcomes for our friends.

 2. What does a typical day look like for you?